Drive (2011 film): Development

 The novel Drive by James Sallis was published in 2005.
 Producers Marc Platt and Adam Siegel of Marc Platt Productions optioned the novel after Siegel read a review in Publishers Weekly.
-The driver intrigued Siegel because he was "the kind of character you rarely see anymore — he was a man with a purpose; he was very good at one thing and made no apologies for it".
+The Driver intrigued Siegel because he was "the kind of character you rarely see anymore — he was a man with a purpose; he was very good at one thing and made no apologies for it".
 The character interested Platt, because he reminded him of movie heroes he looked up to as a child, characters typically portrayed by Steve McQueen or Clint Eastwood.

 Hossein Amini adapted the novel for the screen.
 He felt it was a rare book to receive from a studio because it was short, gloomy, and like a poem.
 Since the novel does not present a linear story, but has many flashbacks and jumps around in time, Amini found the adaptation challenging.
 He felt the non-linear structure made it "a very tricky structure" for a feature film.

 A film adaptation of Drive was first announced in early 2008, with Neil Marshall set to direct what was being described as "an L.A.-set action mystery", planned as a starring vehicle for Hugh Jackman.
 Universal Studios, which had tried to make a film version for some time, was also on board.
 By February 2010, Marshall and Jackman were no longer attached to the project.

-Producer Marc E. Platt contacted actor Ryan Gosling about Drive early on.
+Platt contacted actor Ryan Gosling about Drive early on.
 Platt explained: "I have this list that I've created of very talented individuals whose work inspire me — writers, directors, actors whom I have to work with before I go onto another career or do something else with my life."
-Near the top of Platt's list was Gosling, who, despite having starred in several films of diverse genres, had never starred in anything like Drive.
-He had always been interested in doing an action-oriented project.
+Despite having starred in films of diverse genres, Gosling had never starred in anything like Drive but had been interested in acting in an action-oriented project.
 Gosling said that he had been put off by the many current action genre films that focused more on stunts instead of characters.
-But he responded to Platt about two days later, as he was strongly attracted to the plot and the leading role of the unnamed driver.
+He responded to Platt about two days later, as he was strongly attracted to the plot and the leading role.
 He thought the story had a "very strong character" at its core, and a "powerful" romance.